SMB Hiring Guide: How to Build a Global Team the Smart Way

 Expert insight

-“Launching your own entity can be a complex process with numerous pitfalls,” says Tom, our Co-founder.
-“Costs can range from thousands to hundreds of thousands of euros, depending on the market, and the timeline can extend from several months to over a year.
-For stretched teams looking at testing new markets, alternatives like EORs often provide a smarter, more agile solution without adding extra pressure on your teams.”
+"Launching your own entity can be a complex process with numerous pitfalls," says Tom Hird, Co-founder of Teamed.
+"Costs range from thousands to hundreds of thousands of euros, and timelines can stretch from several months to over a year.
+For stretched teams testing new markets, alternatives like EORs often provide a smarter path—without adding more pressure to your people."

 The actual cost of global hiring